-The maximum period of post-natal leave is three years per child (except for families with three or more children, where leave can be taken until a child is eight years of age); the last year is paid at a low flat-rate, but insured parents taking leave are paid at a high earnings-related level until a child is two years old.
-Attendance at Early Childhood Education and Care (ECEC) (óvoda/kindergarten) from three years of age is compulsory for at least four hours per day.
-Children under three years of age are also entitled to an ECEC service (bölcsőde/nursery) place if the parent studies full-time or if the child turns six months old.
+The maximum period of post-natal leave is 3 years per child (except for families with three or more children, where leave can be taken until a child is eight years of age); the last year is paid at a low flat-rate, but insured parents taking leave are paid at a high earnings-related level until a child is two years old.
+Attendance at Early Childhood Education and Care (ECEC) (óvoda/kindergarten) from 3 years of age is compulsory for at least 4 hours per day.
+Children under 3 years of age are also entitled to an ECEC service (bölcsőde/nursery) place if the parent studies full-time or if the child turns 6 months old.
 However, there is a shortage of spaces in Hungary: while legislation is in place, implementation varies.
 According to legislation, therefore, there is no gap between the end of well-paid leave and the start of an ECEC entitlement, such a gap exists in practice, due to a shortage of places in nurseries.
 Otherwise, there is a one year gap between the end of well-paid leave (GYED) and an effective entitlement to ECEC.

-For ECEC attendance levels, see 'relationship between leave and ECEC entitlements' on cross-country comparisons page.
+For ECEC attendance levels, see 'relationship between leave and ECEC entitlements' in the cross-country tables at the front of the review.

-3. Changes in policy since April 2022 (including proposals currently under discussion)
+3. Changes in policy since April 2023 (including proposals currently under discussion)